OleGoman85/ft_irc/README.md

 ## Features

-- **Real-time Messaging:** Instant private and public communication, faster than a flying kick.
+- **Real-time messaging:** Instant private and public communication, faster than a flying kick.
-- **User Authentication:** Guard your server with PASS, NICK, and USER commands.
+- **User authentication:** Guard your server with PASS, NICK, and USER commands.
-- **Channel Management:** Create, join, and manage channels with smooth mastery.
+- **Channel management:** Create, join, and manage channels with smooth mastery.
-- **Operator Commands:** KICK, INVITE, TOPIC, and channel MODEs for total control.
+- **Operator commands:** KICK, INVITE, TOPIC, and channel MODEs for total control.
-- **File Transfer:** A purely educational challenge you can show off, though in the real world DCC is recommended.
+- **File transfer:** A purely educational challenge you can show off, though in the real world DCC is recommended.
-- **Life-changing Bot:** Need jokes?
+- **Life-changing bot:** Need jokes?
 Facts?
 Magic 8-ball wisdom?
 Dice rolls absolutely necessary for everyday existence?
 It’s all here.
 You’ll never look at IRC the same way again!

 ---